ahmedkaludi/gn-publisher/readme.txt

 -  Delayed crawling by Google

 After installing, click on the *'Dashboard'* under GN Publisher on your plugins page for additional information about applying and troubleshooting issues related to the Google News Publisher Center.

+**New in 1.5.11**
+Google Reader Revenue Manager support.Reader Revenue Manager provides publisher solutions to deepen audience engagement and convert subscribers or contributors.

 **New in 1.0.9**